wasmerio/wasmer-js/packages/wasi/README.md

   FD_MAP: Map<number, File>;
   exports: Exports; // WASI API to be imported in the importObject on instantiation.
   bindings: WASIBindings;
+  start: (wasmInstance: WebAssembly.Instance) => void; // Function that takes in a WASI WebAssembly Instance and starts it.
 }
 */
 ```